 The German Shepherd (aka Alsatian and Alsatian Wolf Dog)

 The origination of the German Shepherd Dog’s name depends greatly upon its place in history.
 The breed originated in Germany, where Max Emil Friedrich von Stephanitz, an officer serving in the German military, desired to develop the dog as a unique breed.
 Von Stephanitz spent years in the field, where he witnessed the day-to-day work of these shepherd dogs, which were used primarily to herd sheep.
-As he traveled around the country side, he saw many dogs with similar characteristics, but realized there was no real continuity of type among the dogs.
+As he traveled around the countryside, he saw many dogs with similar characteristics but realized there was no real continuity of type among the dogs.
 He determined to develop a true breed standard that would combine the best attributes of the various dogs he had seen.
 Focusing on function and attitude, he developed the standard for the German Shepherd breed.
-His efforts culminated in his discovery of the dog he believed would serve as the foundation of the breed.
+His efforts culminated in his discovery of the dog he believed would serve as the breed’s foundation.
 Upon seeing this dog at a show, he immediately purchased him and renamed him Horand von Grafath.
 After this, von Stephanitz developed his breeding program, and the German Shepherd as a distinct breed was born.

 Centered on retaining the dog’s initial purpose as a working dog, Von Stephanitz soon promoted the breed in other areas, realizing that their courage would make them perfect for protection work and law enforcement purposes.
 The breed became wildly popular in Germany, with thousands of the dogs used during World War I.

-Soldiers returning from Germany to Great Britain were hugely enthusiastic about the dogs, increasing their popularity in England immediately.
-Unfortunately, the introduction of the dog to the general population of Great Britain coincided with the timing of World War I. Due to the British dislike of all things ‘German’, The British Kennel Club promptly changed the name of the breed to the ‘Alsatian Wolf Dog’ in 1919.
+Soldiers returning from Germany to Great Britain were hugely enthusiastic about the dogs, immediately increasing their popularity in England.
+Unfortunately, the introduction of the dog to the general population of Great Britain coincided with the timing of World War I. Due to the British dislike of all things ‘German’, The British Kennel Club promptly changed the breed’s name to the ‘Alsatian Wolf Dog’ in 1919.

-The reaction of the public to this new name was two-fold: although the popularity of the dog continued, there was also public outrage to the introduction of this breed with such definite recent ties to wolves, which were considered dangerous and unpredictable.
-Finally the British Kennel Club dropped the reference to wolves from the name of the breed, calling it simply the ‘Alsatian’.
-This name continued to reference the dogs until 1977 when the original name of the breed, the German Shepherd, was finally reinstated.
+The reaction of the public to this new name was two-fold.
+Although the popularity of the dog continued, there was also public outrage to the introduction of this breed with such definite recent ties to wolves, which were considered dangerous and unpredictable.
+Finally, the British Kennel Club dropped the reference to wolves from the breed’s name, calling it simply the ‘Alsatian.’
+This name continued to reference the dogs until 1977, when the breed’s original name, the German Shepherd, was finally reinstated.

 The story was a little different in the United States.
 The German Shepherd Dog Club was established in 1913.
 In 1917, when the US joined the war effort against Germany, the name of the dog club was changed to Shepherd Dog Club.
-Dogs such as Rin Tin Tin enhanced the reputation of the dog, and the dogs became popular family pets.
+Dogs such as Rin Tin Tin enhanced the dog’s reputation, and the dogs became popular family pets.
 In later years the United States changed the name of the breed back to the German Shepherd.